TRUFAMANIA

 Microscopic characters:

-Peridium: 400–500 µm thick, composed of agglutinated, interwoven hyphae (texture intricata), becoming pseudoparenchymatous towards the surface and forming subglobose, thick-walled cells , in a superficial layer 50 µm thick.
+Peridium: 400–500 µm thick, composed of agglutinated, interwoven hyphae (textura intricata), becoming pseudoparenchymatous towards the surface and forming subglobose, thick-walled cells in a superficial layer up to 50 µm thick.

 trufamania@gmail.com